Yale-BIM/f21-assignments/assignment-3/README.md

 are consistent with one another with the help of the rviz [Camera Plugin](http://wiki.ros.org/rviz/DisplayTypes/Camera).

-    > The [Camera Plugin](http://wiki.ros.org/rviz/DisplayTypes/Camera) creates a new rendering window in rivz from the perspective of a camera.
-The plugin also overlays other displays that you have enabled in RViz on the rendered image.
+    > The [Camera Plugin](http://wiki.ros.org/rviz/DisplayTypes/Camera) creates a new rendering window in RViz from the perspective of a camera using the CameraInfo message that your virtual_camera.py node publishes.
+The plugin also lets you overlay other displays that you have enabled in RViz on the rendered image.
 Your goal is to use these overlays to verify that the virtual camera that you already implemented is working correctly.

     Close all running ROS nodes and re-launch the generate_target.launch script.
 Then run